jlguenego/angular-sso-example/README.md

 # Angular SSO Example

-This project show how to use tye node-expose-sspi module with Angular.
+This project shows how to use the node-expose-sspi module with Angular.

 ## Usage